Drivers Permits in Tennessee

-Your Tennessee learner permit is valid for one year, and once you've had it for 180 infraction-free days, you can apply for your intermediate restricted license.
+Once you've had a learner permit for 180 infraction-free days, you can apply for your intermediate restricted license.

 Intermediate Restricted License

-Once you've turned 16 and have had your Class PD driver license for 180 infraction-free days, you can apply for your intermediate restricted license.
+Once you've turned 16 years old and have had your Class PD driver license for 180 infraction-free days, you can apply for your intermediate restricted license.

 You'll need to pass another vision test, but for your intermediate restricted test you must pass a road exam in lieu of a written knowledge exam.
-You must also present a Certification of 50 Hours Behind the Wheel Experience form, completed and signed by a parent or legal guardian.
+You must also present a Certification of 50 Hours Behind the Wheel Experience (Form SF-1256), completed and signed by a parent or legal guardian.

 With a Tennessee intermediate restricted license, you can between 6 a.m. and 11 p.m. alone (or with one other passenger), and between 11 p.m. and 6 a.m. if you're accompanied by a parent or legal guardian.

-The fee for an intermediate restricted license is $24.50 if you're 16 years old and $21 if you're 17 years old.
-It's valid until you're 21 and once you've had it for a year you can apply for your intermediate unrestricted license.
+The fee for an intermediate restricted license is $24.50.
+It's valid for 5 years, and once you've had it for 1 year you can apply for your intermediate unrestricted license.